batkid633/Navi---Mental-Health-app/README.md

 # Navi---Mental-Health-app

-The idea is to have a fully integrated mental health companion app, that gives feedback and potential treatment options to a lisenced psychologist
+The idea is to have a fully integrated mental health companion app, that gives feedback and potential treatment options to a lisenced psychologist.
+Provides a working application/product that integrates multimodal depression analysis with a dataset backed treatment prediction

 CURRENT MODEL: